Functions 14

 Ivan is talking with his boss.
 How does Magnus Blake's attitude change during the conversation, and what is he trying to tell Ivan?
-ANALYSIS
+When you have finished click on 'ANALYSIS'

 Magnus Blake: "Ah, Ivan, come on in, nice of you to stop by."